xyqiuchloe/Predicting-Stock-Returns-of-USA-Listed-Technology-Companies-Using-Financial-Ratios/README.md

 ### To see the full report, please see document: 'Final Report.pdf'

-### To see the codes for data preprocessing and Exploratory Analysis, please see document: ''
+### To see the codes for data preprocessing and Exploratory Analysis, please see document: 'Data_Preprocess_EDA.Rmd'

-### To see the coding for methodology and visualization, please see document: ''
+### To see the coding for methodology and visualization, please see document: 'Data_Analysis.ipynb'